50 Best Nursing Careers Based by Salary

 28. Nursing Education Coordinator

-What to expect: As median salaries increase, the complexity of the role, as well as the demand reflected by the law of supply and demand in the salary, so too the education and experience required increases.
+What to expect from these nursing jobs: As median salaries increase, the complexity of the role, as well as the demand reflected by the law of supply and demand in the salary, so too the education and experience required increases.
 One step up from the education instructor, and about $3.00/hour more pay, this job has the additional challenges of using resources wisely between different services, coordinating education that has common aspects, and adapting what is not common.
-Although the coordinator may not do the actual teaching, sensitivity and insight based on additional years of experience and education (at least a bachelor’s degree), will help you to be successful.
-Being a successful leader means respecting and admiration those you lead; expect that to happen.
+Although the coordinator may not do the actual teaching, sensitivity, and insight based on additional years of experience and education (at least a bachelor’s degree), will help you to be successful.
+Being a successful leader means respecting and admiring those you lead; expect that to happen.

 Median salary: $85,200